nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hids_mouse/README.rst

 It uses a report map for a generic mouse.

 You can also disable the directed advertising feature by clearing the ``BT_DIRECTED_ADVERTISING`` flag in the application configuration.
-This feature is enabled by default and it changes the way how advertising works in comparison to the other Bluetooth® Low Energy samples.
+This feature is enabled by default and it changes the way how advertising works in comparison to the other Bluetooth Low Energy samples.
 When the device wants to advertise, it starts with high duty cycle directed advertising provided that it has bonding information.
 If the timeout occurs, the device starts directed advertising to the next bonded peer.
 If all bonding information is used and there is still no connection, the regular advertising starts.